bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsPrivateOwner_1E7ZEm8I13sg3M3fKSTa3V/Documentation.md

-Indicate if the owner of the road is private (TRUE) or not (FALSE).
+Indicates if the owner of the crossed road is private or not.